 With the Oneida Indian Nation’s continued support, the Smithsonian’s National Museum of the American Indian recently installed a new, interpretive surround experience to the extraordinary “Allies in War, Partners in Peace” bronze sculpture exhibit that honors the friendship forged between the Oneida Indian Nation and the United States during the American Revolution.
 The new surround experience enhances the storytelling of the historic alliance with light, sound and projected imagery in an imaginative display that will provide greater context of the two nations’ relationship for museum visitors.

-“This enhanced interpretation provides an immersive experience for visitors to understand this country’s rich history, so that there is a deeper understanding of the nuance, texture and depth of that history — an understanding that goes beyond the two-dimensional stories that too often oversimplify how this great country was founded,” said Ray Halbritter, Oneida Nation Representative and Nation Enterprises CEO at a recent dedication ceremony.
-“This exhibit commemorates the friendship that was forged between the Oneida Nation and the United States during the Revolutionary War, as well as the incredible sacrifices made by our ancestors during the founding of our country.”
+“This enhanced interpretation provides an immersive experience for visitors to understand this country’s rich history, so that there is a deeper understanding of the nuance, texture and depth of that history — an understanding that goes beyond the two-dimensional stories that too often oversimplify how this great country was founded,” said Ray Halbritter, Oneida Indian Nation Representative and Turning Stone Enterprises CEO at a recent dedication ceremony.
+“This exhibit commemorates the friendship that was forged between the Oneida Indian Nation and the United States during the Revolutionary War, as well as the incredible sacrifices made by our ancestors during the founding of our country.”

-In 2002, the Oneida Nation pledged $10 million over a multi-year time frame to the Museum, and this latest investment is in keeping with Oneida traditions.
+In 2002, the Oneida Indian Nation pledged $10 million over a multi-year time frame to the Museum, and this latest investment is in keeping with Oneida traditions.

 “We are pleased to continue our partnership with the Smithsonian’s National Museum of the American Indian.
 This museum not only gives the Oneida Indian Nation, but all American Indian nations, the opportunity to share their story accurately and completely,” said Halbritter.